mauricio-ms/gcpout-cli/README.md

 - Select the project;
 - Select the source and target branches;
 - Inform the Jira Ticket;
-- Inform the type of change (feature, bug, chore, etc);
+- Inform the type of change (feature, bug, chore, etc.);
 - Answer the checklist questions.

-Based on that this command will open the PR for you with a full description based on your answers.
+Based on that, this command will open the PR for you with a full description based on your answers.

 ```console
 user:~$ gcpout-cli openPr
 ```

 # Help
-All comands has a help flag -h to get details about how run the command
+All commands have a help flag -h to get details about how to run the command.